Slezské Pavlovice: Geography

 Slezské Pavlovice is located about 39 km north of Bruntál and 65 km northwest of Ostrava.
 It is situated in the northernmost part of the Osoblažsko microregion, on the border with Poland.
 It lies in a flat landscape in the Opava Hilly Land.

 Slezské Pavlovice is situated on the left bank of the Prudnik River.
 The stream Pavlovický potok, a tributary of the Prudnik, flows through the village.
-Pavlovický Pond II, supplied by the stream, is part of the Osoblažský výběžek Nature Monument.
+The fishpond Pavlovický rybník II, supplied by the stream, is part of the Osoblažský výběžek Nature Monument.
 The second small-scaled protected area is the Džungle Nature Reserve.

 History

-According to archeological findings, the original settlement of the area dates back to the Early Bronze Age.
+According to archaeological findings, the original settlement of the area dates back to the Early Bronze Age.
 The first written mention of Pavlovice is in a deed of the bishop Bruno von Schauenburg from 1267.

-The village was settled by Germans and until 1947, it was called Německé Pavlovice (Deutsch Paulowitz, i.e. "German Pavlovice").
-After World War II, the German population was expelled and the municipality was renamed.
+The village was settled by Germans and until 1947, it was called Německé Pavlovice (Deutsch Paulowitz, i.e. 'German Pavlovice').
+After World War II, the German-speaking population was expelled and the municipality was renamed.